LinkedIn Company Page 10 Ways to Leverage it

 Step #1: Take Advantage of Your Company Page Banner

 Prioritize the branding of your Company Page.
-A visually appealing page that shows off your company’s branding will make your visitors more interested and encourage them to read more of your great content and follow your page for the latest updates.
+A visually appealing page that shows off your company’s branding will make your visitors more interested and encourage them to read more of your great content and follow your page for the latest updates.linkedin banner optimization example

-Similar to the LinkedIn banner for individuals, your LinkedIn ® Company Page background image provides the perfect opportunity to create a strong and branded visual.
+Similar to the LinkedIn banner for individuals, your Company Page background image provides the perfect opportunity to create a strong and branded visual.
 Here are some types of LinkedIn content to consider:

 Just because you chose the banner once, doesn’t mean you’re stuck with it forever.
 In fact, you can create different background images for all types of events, such as:

-When it comes to the background image, you always have options.
+You have options when you create a company page banner.
 That is, as long as your banners are the right size.
 Here are the recommended image sizes:

 2. LinkedIn company page banner size: 1128 (w) x 191 (h) pixels